-Though I have the utmost respect for Massimo Vignelli, and am a fan of his work, his we use too many typefaces is just plain wrong.
-It’s by no means the first time Vignelli has voiced these views.
-If you have no idea what I’m writing about, then watch this video:
+Though I have the utmost respect for the brilliant Massimo Vignelli, and am a fan of his work, his idea that we use too many typefaces feels like a unnecessary hyperbole.
+It’s by no means the first time he’s has voiced views.
+If you have no idea what I’m talking about, then watch this video:

 For any designer to claim that a half-dozen or a dozen typefaces is enough — well that’s their prerogative.
 However, it’s one thing to say ‘twelve typefaces is enough for me’, but to claim ‘twelve typefaces is enough’, period; extrapolating a generalisation from a personal imposition is rarely, if ever helpful.